Preparing for Passover: Six Ways to Prepare

 The journey of the Exodus began in Egypt.
 The Hebrews could not keep the commandments; they had not yet received the commandments.
 Anyway, they were slaves: they were not free to keep the commandments.

 1. LEARN ABOUT CHOMETZ.
-Chometz / Chametz / Hametz (all spellings are transliterations, all are the same thing) is a product that is both made from one of five types of grain (wheat, rye, spelt, oats, or barley) and has been combined with water and left to stand raw for longer than eighteen minutes.
+Chometz / Chametz / Hametz (all spellings are transliterations, all are the same thing) is a product that is made from one of five types of grain (wheat, rye, spelt, oats, or barley) that have been combined with water and left to stand raw for longer than eighteen minutes.
 Chometz is sometimes defined as “leavened products” which is confusing, since that makes modern people think of leavening agents like baking powder and yeast.
-But no, chometz is basically wet grain, or grain that has been wet at one time for more than 18 minutes.
+But no, chometz is basically wet grain, or grain that may have been wet at one time.

 In short, anything in your home that contains one of those grains (wheat, rye, spelt, oats, barley) and may have had any moisture get to it (on purpose or by accident, no matter) is chometz.
 Ideally, a Jew will find and get rid of all the chometz in the places under his or her control before Passover begins.